simonesilvestroni/m2m-website/_pages/privacy-policy.md

 ## Newsletter

-If you subscribe to my newsletter, I will collect your email address, which will be stored by Mailchimp.
-It will be used solely to send you occasional emails.
-I do not share it with anyone.
-You can unsubscribe at any moment via the link in my newsletters.
-Learn more about [Mailchimp’s privacy practices](https://mailchimp.com/legal/ "Go to the Mailchimp website").
+If you subscribe to my newsletter, I will collect your email address, which will be stored on ProtonMail's servers.
+It will be used solely to send you emails.
+I do not share it with third parties.
+You can unsubscribe at any moment via the link in my newsletters, or [by emailing me](mailto:newsletter@minutestomidnight.co.uk).
+Learn more about [ProtonMail’s privacy practices](https://protonmail.com/privacy-policy) (_Data Collection_ paragraph).

 ## Contact information